 - Explore connections, collaborators, related work and more

 BA (St Stephen's College, University of Delhi), MA (Jawaharlal Nehru University, New Delhi), PhD (SOAS, London)

 Sanjoy is deeply involved in a variety of outreach activities and has appeared in a variety of radio and TV programmes.
-He is committed to helping the development of history teaching aids for schools and has recently been a consultant to a BAFTA award winning web-based module on the history of smallpox prepared by Timelines TV.
+He is committed to helping the development of history teaching aids for schools and has been a consultant to a BAFTA award winning web-based module on the history of smallpox prepared by Timelines TV.

 Two major monographs resulted from this work.
-The first deals with efforts to control smallpox in colonial India, whilst the second, dealing with the period between 1947 and 1977, provides the first detailed study of the Indian chapters of the global smallpox eradication programme.
-Both publications examine the unfolding of immunization policies at the different levels of sub-continental administration, developments in vaccine research and their impact on vaccination strategies in the field, the role of international health agencies in buttressing work carried out by national and local government authorities, and the complexity of social and official responses to policies of surveillance, isolation and vaccination regimes deployed in urban and rural contexts.Sanjoy has followed this work up with a history of the global eradication of smallpox.
-Funded by a major Wellcome Trust grant, this has taken the form of a book, as well as a website that will go live soon and provide access to recordings of interviews carried out with a range of ‘smallpox warriors’.
-Additional outputs have taken the shape of peer reviewed articles and a monograph project titled The Last Bastion: The Eradication of Variola Major from Bangladesh and South Asia.
+The first, co-authored with Harrison and Worboys, deals with efforts to control smallpox in colonial India, whilst the second, dealing with the period between 1947 and 1977, provides the first detailed study of the Indian chapters of the global smallpox eradication programme.
+Both publications examine the unfolding of immunization policies at the different levels of sub-continental administration, developments in vaccine research and their impact on vaccination strategies in the field, the role of international health agencies in buttressing work carried out by national and local government authorities, and the complexity of social and official responses to policies of surveillance, isolation and vaccination regimes deployed in urban and rural contexts.
+In both books, the histories of implementation and importance of policy adaptation, involving a range of actors working on the ground, is highlighted.